andrewfarm/msbcr/README.md

 ## Support

 MSBCR has only been tested on macOS.
-If you encounter any problems building or running MSBCR, please submit an issue detailing the problem so I can promptly fix it and/or update this documentation.
+If you encounter any problems building or running MSBCR, please submit an issue detailing the problem.

 ## Issues

 MSBCR currently has some known issues, including:

   * Incorrect viewport size on non-retina displays
-  * Texture split along prime meridian
+  * Texture glitch along prime meridian
   * Visible T-junctions along the edges of globe tiles at different levels of detail
-  * Poor performance rendering the atmosphere when zoomed in
+  * Decreased performance rendering the atmosphere when zoomed in
-  * Dark spots along coastlines
+  * Dark spots along coastlines at low levels of detail
   * Subtle lighting artifacts and occasional shadow acne